 Disability Discrimination & Harassment

 Harassment is illegal when it is so frequent or severe that it creates a hostile working environment or when it results in an adverse employment decision, such as an employee being fired or demoted.

 A harasser can be a victim’s supervisor, a supervisor in another area, a co-worker, a client, or a customer.
 Victims of disability discrimination can recover remedies to include:

 - front pay

 - punitive damages (damages to punish the employer)

 - other actions that will make an individual “whole” (in the condition she or he would have been but for the discrimination)

 You may also be forced to take corrective or preventive actions against the source of the discrimination to minimize the chance that similar instances might happen in the future.

 Contact an Experienced Disability Discrimination Attorney

-If you suspect that you have been discriminated against because of your disability, work with the employment law team at LawPLA who can help you assess your situation and understand what legal options are available to you.
+If you or your business have been targeted with a disability discriminated complaint or lawsuit, work with LawPLA’s employer’s defense team who can help you assess your situation and understand what legal options are available to you.